 We own 95% of Cornerstone Healthcare Partners LLC ("CHP LLC"), which was formed in 2012, and the remaining 5% noncontrolling interest is owned by Cornerstone Healthcare Real Estate Fund, Inc. ("CHREF"), an affiliate of CRA.
-CHP LLC is consolidated with our financial statements and owns four properties (the "JV Properties") with another partially owned subsidiary.
-As of March 31, 2020, we own a 95.3% interest in the four JV Properties, and CHREF owns a 4.7% interest.
-See Note 13 for the disposition of real estate properties in 2019 which includes one of the JV Properties.
+CHP LLC is consolidated within our condensed consolidated financial statements and owns four properties (the "JV Properties") with another partially owned subsidiary.
+As of March 31, 2021, we own a 95.3% interest in the four JV Properties, and CHREF owns a 4.7% interest.
+See